Scrabble30/BI-Exam-Crime-Data/README.md

 Purpose: To test for gender disparities in recidivism under similar educational backgrounds.
 ____________________________________________________________________________________________________

 RQ5.
-Are younger individuals (15–24 years) more likely to reoffend than older individuals (50+ years)?
+Are younger individuals more likely to reoffend than older individuals?
 Datasets: RECIDIV9 and RECIDIV10

 Variables: Alder, Recidivhændelser